Skip to content

 - example.org

-A route with short alias app can only be accessed at:
+Then a short alias app can be accessed only at:

 • app.example.com